nbarker2021/ConStruct6.0/README.md

 *   **Targeted Optimization:**  Focuses on optimizing imperfect transitions and "bridging" sequences.
 * **Conceptual Tools:** Uses a suite of conceptual tools to improve performance.

+The formulas used for this project have also shown application to many in world cases, such as traffic congestion, logicstics, and even the ability, in thoery to balance the federal government give 2-3 months time to operate, and the computational power needed to do so.

-This document provides a complete description of the ConStruct v6.0 design, algorithms, and code structure.
+This document provides a complete description of the ConStruct v6.0 design, algorithms, and code structure